University of Karachi: Faculties and departments

 The University of Karachi has 9 faculties:

 Research institutes and centres

 Alumnus and people

-Since its establishment in 1951, the university has attracted prominent scholars and renowned educationist as its faculty members, researchers and associated scholars.
-Scholars and educationists such as Ravindra Kaushik, Iqbal Hussain Qureshi, Rafiuddin Raz, Mahmud Hussain, Saleemuzzaman Siddiqui, Abdul Qadeer Khan, I H Qureshi, Raziuddin Siddiqui, Atta-ur-Rahman, Mahreen Asif Zuberi, Prof.Khursheed Ahmed, Bina Shaheen Siddiqui are some of those, that have been affiliated with the institution.
+Since its establishment in 1951, the university has attracted prominent scholars and renowned educationists as its faculty members, researchers and associated scholars.
+Scholars and educationists such as Iqbal Hussain Qureshi, Rafiuddin Raz, Mahmud Hussain, Saleemuzzaman Siddiqui, Abdul Qadeer Khan, I H Qureshi, Raziuddin Siddiqui, Atta-ur-Rahman, Mahreen Asif Zuberi, Prof.Khursheed Ahmed, Bina Shaheen Siddiqui are some of those, that have been affiliated with the institution.
 The faculty was drawn not only from Pakistan but also included eminent educationists from the United Kingdom and the United States.
 A visit has been made by English Higher Education Leader Chris Husbands to begin collaborative awarding.